 Ajuga reptans – 'Bugle'.
 Family Labiatae.
-A deep purple blue flower amongst leaves that are a deep blue green to pruple, all growing together in a spike, commonly found on woodland floors.
-Godin considers it likely that Bugle survived in refuges in the UK through the last glaciation.
+A deep purple blue flower amongst leaves that are a deep blue green to purple, all growing together in a spike, commonly found on woodland floors.
+Godwin considers it likely that Bugle survived in refuges in the UK through the last glaciation.

 Entomphilous, pollen is not profuse and probably stays fairly local.